Rush Bricken

-B. Rush Bricken (born August 4, 1951) is an American banker and politician from the state of Tennessee.
-A Republican, Bricken has represented the 47th district of the Tennessee House of Representatives, based in Tullahoma and McMinnville, since 2019.
+B. Rush Bricken (born August 4, 1951) is an American banker and politician.
+Since 2019, he has represented the 47th district of the Tennessee House of Representatives, based in Tullahoma and McMinnville, as a Republican.

-Early life
+Early life and education

-Bricken was born in 1951, and was one of five children.
-He received a BS from Auburn University in 1973 and later, while working in banking, an MBA from the Vanderbilt University Owen School of Management.
+B. Rush Bricken was born on August 4, 1951.
+He has a BS from Auburn University in 1973 and an MBA from Vanderbilt University.

 Career

-Bricken has spent most of his career as a banker, also working as a CPA in the 1990s and early 2000s.
-Since 2010, he has been the CEO of Coffee County Bank in Manchester.
-He has also served as a Coffee County Commissioner since 1988.
+Bricken worked as a banker and accountant in the 1990s and 2000s.
+He later served as the CEO and CFO of Coffee County Bank in Manchester.
+He also served as a member of the Coffee County Commission for 22 years before his election to the House.

+Tennessee House of Representatives (2019–present)

-In 2017, Bricken announced he would run for the 47th district of the Tennessee House of Representatives, which was left open after incumbent Judd Matheny announced his campaign for Tennessee's 6th congressional district.
-Bricken narrowly won the Republican primary election over Ronnie Holden and proceeded to win the general election in a landslide over Democrat Mike Winton.
+In 2017, Bricken announced he would run to represent the 47th district of the Tennessee House of Representatives, left open after incumbent Judd Matheny announced his campaign for Tennessee's 6th congressional district.
+Bricken narrowly won the Republican primary election over Ronnie Holden and easily won the general election over Democrat Mike Winton.
 He was sworn in on January 8, 2019.

-In 2023, Bricken supported a resolution to expel two of three Democratic lawmakers from the legislature for violating decorum rules.
-He voted to expel the two young black men, but not the one white woman.
-The expulsion was widely characterized as unprecedented.
+In 2023, Democratic representatives Gloria Johnson, Justin Jones and Justin Pearson violated House decorum rules during a protest following a school shooting in Nashville.
+Bricken supported successful resolutions to expel Jones and Pearson and opposed the unsuccessful attempt to expel Johnson.
+The expulsions were widely characterized as unprecedented, with some reporters noting that Bricken and a handful of other Republican representatives chose to expel Jones and Pearson, two young Black men, but not Johnson, an older white woman.

 Personal life

-Bricken lives in Tullahoma with his wife, Belinda; they have four children and four grandchildren.
+Bricken lives in Tullahoma with his wife, Belinda, with whom he has have four children.